 Brazil is considering cutting the fees mobile-phone companies charge to accept incoming calls from rivals to boost competition, a government official said.

-The changes under review would reduce costs for smaller companies such as NII Holdings Inc. (NIHD), allowing them to offer more competitive rates to attract users from bigger carriers from Telefonica SA (TEF) to Tim Participacoes SA, said the official, who asked not to be named because a final decision is yet to be made.
+The changes under review would reduce costs for smaller companies such as NII Holdings Inc. (NIHD:US), allowing them to offer more competitive rates to attract users from bigger carriers from Telefonica SA (TEF) to Tim Participacoes SA, said the official, who asked not to be named because a final decision is yet to be made.
 Anatel, the industry regulator, probably will vote on the changes as soon as Nov.
 1, the official said.
 Tim shares fell in Sao Paulo, while NII recovered losses in New York.

 A reduction in interconnection fees could shrink Brazil’s base of mobile-phone subscriptions, according to Barclays Plc and Banco Itau BBA SA.
 The current fees are so high that Brazilians typically have multiple mobile-phone lines so they can call other users at in-network rates.
 Out-of-network calls cost an average of 70 percent more than in-network, so 85 percent of mobile-phone traffic in Brazil is in-network, according to the government official.